 Flexible support can be expected from its raised, cushy collar as well as deluxe suede/lustrous leather upper.
 Made for all genders, this high-top is up for grabs in medium width and unisex sizing from 3.5 men’s/5 women’s to 13 men’s/14.5 women’s.
 While it often fits according to size, a few may find it to fit a bit loose.
 This, though, can be quickly fixed by opting to wear thicker socks.

 Packed with a water-repellant TecTuff finished upper, not to mention a gusseted tongue, faux fur-lined insole and a speckled flannel-lined interior for superior cold and wet defense, this shoe is capable of braving torrential downpour and freezing temps.
-Now, both sneaker kings and queens can set aside their clunky boots or uggs to roam the wet, icy city streets in style while keeping their feet dry, warm and protected from the season’s elements.
+Now, both sneaker kings and queens can set aside their clunky cleats or uggs to roam the wet, icy city streets in style while keeping their feet dry, warm and protected from the season’s elements.

 Minimally-styled and available in neutral shades like tonal black or rich brown/black, the sleek-looking leather overlay, textured solid white sole and clean, stitching accents give this shoe the pop it needs to make heads turn.
 Just a little imagination is required to come up with a dapper look with this sneaker’s simple yet elegant silhouette that surely offers limitless styling possibilities.